 - 2019-2020 SJSU Central RSCA Award for upcoming book on the role of formative feedback in advancing student learning in extraordinary times (Corwin)

 - Twitter account | @BrentDuckor

-- "Building Formative Assessment Capacity in Preservice Teachers" presentation at Stanford Policy Analysis for California Education conference (YouTube video)
+- "Building Formative Assessment Capacity in Preservice Teachers" presentations at Stanford Policy Analysis for California Education conference (YouTube video)

 Areas of Research Interest